 (iii) The appropriate dynamic model for the proposed Generation Resource or SOG and results of model quality tests and associated simulation files as described in paragraph (5)(b) of Section 6.2, Dynamics Model Development, are subject to performance and usability verification by the lead TSP with approval from ERCOT through the FIS process.
 Dynamic model data shall be provided utilizing the appropriate dynamic model template to enable the TSP(s) and ERCOT to perform stability (transient and voltage) analyses.
 Paragraph (5) of Section 6.2 and the Dynamics Working Group Procedure Manual contain more detail and IE dynamics data requirements.
 Data submitted for transient stability models shall be compatible with ERCOT standard models (Siemens/PTI PSS/E and Powertech Labs Inc. TSAT, VSAT and SSAT).
 If no compatible model exists, the IE shall work with a consultant or software vendor to develop and supply accurate/appropriate models along with other associated data.
 These models shall be incorporated into the standard model libraries of both software packages.
 It is recommended that generation owners and developers encourage manufacturers and software vendors to work together to develop and maintain these important models.

+(iv) The IE and the TSP shall coordinate with one another for the IE to complete the reactive study and for the TSP to have the needed data to start the FIS stability study.

+(A) The TSP shall send the preliminary short circuit current for the proposed POI based on the most recent System Protection Working Group (SPWG) base case to the IE within ten Business Days of an IE request after the FIS study agreement has been signed.

+(B) The IE shall complete a preliminary reactive study to determine the reactive devices that will be needed to meet ERCOT requirements.
+Once determined, the IE shall add the reactive devices, if any, to the Resource Registration data and make the updated data available to ERCOT and the TSP via the online RIOO system.

+(C) The TSP shall start the FIS Stability Study after all the required data is available via the online RIOO system.

+(v) Once the TSP has completed the FIS Short Circuit Study and it is approved by ERCOT and posted to the Market Information System (MIS) Secure Area, the IE shall complete and submit the final reactive study via the online RIOO system.

+(vi) For GINR projects attempting to meet the next quarterly stability assessment deadline, pursuant to Section 5.9, Quarterly Stability Assessment, ERCOT shall approve or comment on the final reactive study in accordance with the following:

+(A) The final reactive study will be performed by the IE using the posted reactive study scope on ERCOT.com.
+Final reactive studies that do not comply with this requirement will be returned without review.(B) Within 30 days if submitted at least 45 days before the quarterly stability assessment deadline.
+Final corrections submitted ten days or more before the quarterly stability assessment deadline will be reviewed and returned before the quarterly stability assessment deadline;

+(C) On the day of the quarterly stability assessment deadline if submitted 30 to 44 days prior to the quarterly stability assessment deadline; or

+(D) Without guarantee that it will be reviewed prior to the quarterly stability assessment deadline if submitted less than 30 days prior to the quarterly stability assessment deadline.

 (c) Prior to start of construction: